jekiro/jekiro.github.io/_posts/2020-07-21-chezzz-redpwn-2020-OEP.md

 The 6 different cases are not obvious as to what they do so at this point I decided to get information from dynamically analysing the binary rather than going through and guessing what the structures may be.

-## Filling missing knowledge with Dynamic Analysis
+## Filling missing information with Dynamic Analysis

 From the information gathered in the previous section, and the knowledge of a large section of memory on the stack that is most likely the chess board structure, run the program in gdb and breakpoint somewhere when rax gets set as a pointer to the board.
 Without ASLR on, a command for that in GDB is
 **break *(0x555555554000+0x1BA6)**